Zipstack/unstract-api-deployments-batch-run/README.md

 # File Processing Script

-This script processes files in a specified directory using an API, logs results in a local SQLite database, and provides options for retrying failed or pending files.
+This script processes files recursively from a specified directory using an API, logs results in a local SQLite database, and provides options for retrying failed or pending files.
 It includes features for skipping specific files, generating reports, and running multiple API calls in parallel.

 ## Features